moirahartigan/the-scarecrows-wedding-portfolio-3/README.md

 ## Content
 * The story for this game has been taken and adapted from the book "The Scarecrows wedding" by Julia Donaldson

+## Media
+* ASCII artwork has been created by myself, Moira Hartigan.

 ## Acknowledgements
 * I would like to thank the Slack Community for their endless support.